 This course is also appropriate for parents of preteens to prepare them for the transition.

-The objective of this course is to understand adolescents from the inside out.
-Every adolescent is an individual, but some typical dynamics affect all adolescents.
-Understanding these dynamics can provide the keys to dealing with problems that may arise.
+The objective of this course is to make sense of sexuality in the context of adolescence.
+Every adolescent is an individual of course, but there are some common dynamics that affect all adolescents.
+Understanding what these dynamics are can provide the keys for knowing how to deal with the problems that may arise.

 Some of the topics addressed include: